jedisct1/minisign/src/manpage.md

 ## Notes

-**Trusted comments**

 Signature files include an untrusted comment line that can be freely modified, even after signature creation.

 They also include a second comment line, that cannot be modified without the secret key.

 Trusted comments can be used to add instructions or application-specific metadata (intended file name, timestamps, resource identifiers, version numbers to prevent downgrade attacks).

-**Compatibility with OpenBSD signify**

-Signatures written by `minisign` can be verified using OpenBSD's `signify` tool: public key files and signature files are compatible.

-However, `minisign` uses a slightly different format to store secret keys.

-`Minisign` signatures include trusted comments in addition to untrusted comments.
-Trusted comments are signed, thus verified, before being displayed.

-This adds two lines to the signature files, that signify silently ignores.

-**Pre-hashing**

-By default, signing and verification require as much memory as the size of the file.

-Since `Minisign 0.6`, huge files can be signed and verified with very low memory requirements, by pre-hashing the content.

-The -H command-line switch, in combination with -S, generates a pre-hashed signature (HashEdDSA):

-$ `minisign` -SHm myfile.txt

-Verification of such a signature doesn't require any specific switch: the appropriate algorithm will automatically be detected.

-Signatures generated that way are not compatible with OpenBSD's `signify` tool and are not compatible with `Minisign` versions prior to 0.6.

 ## AUTHOR